askoufis/dotfiles/README.md

 set -x -g STOW_FOLDERS alacritty alacritty-linux git nvim fish fish-linux tmux
 ```

+A valid folder names is any top-level folder in this repo.

 3. Run `./install`

 4. (Optional but recommended) Run `sf` to source the `config.fish`.
 This will add useful abbreviations and set up your environment correctly.